Frequently Asked Questions

 12. What was the date of your last fire fatality?

-13. How many civilian fire fatalities did your community have for the last eight years?
+13. How many civilian fire fatalities did your community have?

-14. How many civilian fire injuries did your community have in the last eight years?
+14. How many civilian fire injuries did your community have?

-15. What was the fire loss in your community for the last eight years?
+15. What was the fire loss in your community?

 Value of Property Saved:

-16. How many firefighters were injured on duty for the last eight years?
+16. How many firefighters were injured on duty?

 17. What are the burn regulations for the City of Slidell and the unincorporated areas of St. Tammany Parish surrounding the City?